BITSS-OPA/opa-deworming/code/01_final_opa.md

 The third and final approach uses similar methodologies with three main differences.
 First, the report allows the benefits to be scaled to account for differences in the prevalence of worm infections in settings different from the original study.
 Second, the report allows the benefits to be scaled by the length of treatment provided to children within a particular setting.
 Finally, based on feedback from Evidence Action on the relevant costs from present-day deworming programs, this approach uses more up to date information on treatment costs and it does not take into account the knock-on effects of additional schooling costs as a result of increased school attendance, which are accounted for in approaches #1 and #2[^11].

 [^11]: Evidence Action suggests that the added costs on education will not be considered as costs from a policy makers perspective.
 Those costs corresponds to another intervention on itself (education) and incorporating its costs would also require to incorporate its benefits.
-[CONFIRM WITH GRACE ABOVE]